rf/class/os/hw3/README.md

    other thread will perform a swap so we don't waste time the next time we pop around that loop.

-2. Well, the virtual timer I'm using doesn't appear to increment when a system call is in progress; so if that sleep is left in, I never preempt because the interrupt is never fired.
+2. The virtual timer I'm using doesn't appear to increment when a system call is in progress; so if that sleep is left in, I never preempt because the interrupt is never fired.